xmidt-org/docs/content/docs/operating/talaria.md

             interval: "30s"
             deregisterCriticalServiceAfter: "70s"
 ```
-Where CONSUL_ADDRESS is your Consul DNS record, docker container, or ip address.
+Where `CONSUL_ADDRESS` is your Consul DNS record, docker container, or ip address.
-Where HOSTNAME is your DNS record, docker container, or ip address for this service listening on the HEALTH_PORT.
+Where `HOSTNAME` is your DNS record, docker container, or ip address for this service listening on the `HEALTH_PORT`.

 Talaria is watching for the other talarias and is registering itself.